sonatype-nexus-community/nexus-blobstore-google-cloud/README.md

 > nexus.gcs.multipartupload.chunksize=2097152

 **Caution:** setting this value arbitrarily high will exert heap memory pressure on your environment.
 Setting it lower may result in increased overhead for small content.
-It is better to be slightly low and see this message infrequently than to be too high and require a really large heap all the time.
+It is better to be slightly low than to be too high and require a really large heap all the time.
+Monitor the `.histograms["org.sonatype.nexus.blobstore.gcloud.internal.MultipartUploader.chunks"]` field on the `/service/metrics/data` endpoint to keep track on the effects of this setting.

 # Contributing to Plugin Development